stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 03 (P1L3) - Design Concepts.md

 - Engineering: skillful or artful contrivance applying scientific and mathematical principles
 - Craft: skilled occupation
 - Art: use of skill, taste, and imagination in the production of aesthetic objects

+### Programming or Design Quiz

+_Which of the following are differences between software design and programming?_

+- Scale
+- Emphasis on non-functional requirements